haraka/haraka.github.io/manual/plugins/early_talker.md

 - pause: the delay in seconds before each SMTP command.
 Default is no pause.

 - reject: whether or not to reject for early talkers.
 Default is true;

-- [ip_whitelist]: list of IP addresses and/or subnets to whitelist